 Everest Base Camp short trek is specially designed for those who have limited leisure time.
 The Trek includes the cultural and traditional lifestyle of the legendary Sherpa’s, surreal view of majestic mountains, rich biodiversity and so forth.
-Without having any difficulties, the short trek to Everest Base Camp gives the trekkers full opportunity to view the World's highest peak "Mt.
-Everest".
+Without having any difficulties, the short trek EBC gives the trekkers full opportunity to view the World’s highest peak “Mt.
+Everest”.

-The short EBC Trek starts from the flight to Lukla airport from Kathmandu trek up to Phakding and to Namche Bazar where we will be greeted by many local Sherpa’s with their unique culture.
+The Everest Base Camp short trek starts from the flight to Lukla airport from Kathmandu trek up to Phakding and to Namche Bazar where we will be greeted by many local Sherpa’s with their unique culture.
 The chance to view the mountain vistas will take your breath away for some time.
 We then head towards Thyangboche Monastery.
 The monastery on a top ridge with a fantastic 360-degree landscape, definitely a captivating one and the panoramic view of Everest.
 After, we will move toward Imja Khola and the village of Pangboche and Pheriche.
-Similarly, during this Trek, we will be capturing all the places of the vicinity, from Dudh Koshi to the whole Khumbu valley.
+Similarly, during this Trek, we will be capturing all the places in the vicinity, from Dudh Koshi to the whole Khumbu valley.
 The amazing lifestyle, delicious food and the culture in there will make your short trek remarkable.

 Above the Himalaya brings you the short Trek to Everest Base Camp with unlimited fun, enjoyable memories and a remarkable trip.
 With the professional guides and porters, we ensure you the best trip of your life.